Special Report: The struggle Pakistan does not want reported

 As the soldiers left, Zareena heard a burst of gunfire which she took to be celebratory shots.
 Shortly afterwards, members of a local police force arrived bearing Asim Faqir's body.

-"I couldn't recognize him at first," Zareena said.
+"I couldn't recognise him at first," Zareena said.
 "But then I knew it was him.
 I touched his face."

 Another resident of Nazarabad corroborated part of Zareena's account, saying residents had emerged from their houses after hearing the shots and found Faqir's body.
 One bullet had pierced his left eye, Zareena said.
 Relatives provided what they said was a photo of the body, in a pool of blood, to Reuters.